No results for ""

 Overview

-This topic explains how to configure user and context objects in LaunchDarkly SDKs.
-These features are available for both client-side and server-side SDKs.
+This topic explains how to configure contexts in LaunchDarkly SDKs.
+This feature is available for both client-side and server-side SDKs.

 Newer versions of LaunchDarkly SDKs replace users with contexts